yochaigal/cairn/adventures/conversions/through-ultans-door-1.md

 Consider running white swine in this room as a Detachment.

 ### Queen Sow
-Massive mother pig lying on her side.offering teats that protrude from flaccid folds to suckling white swine.
+Massive mother pig lying on her side, offering teats that protrude from flaccid folds to suckling white swine.
 15 HP, 18 STR, 0 DEX
-- Immobile and has no attacks, her brood is her defence.
+- Immobile and has no attacks, her brood is her defense.
 - Nest is damp with swine afterbirth, straw bedding is flame retardant.

 ## Room 8, Temple of the Holy Puppets, Page 19